ErwanFagnou/erwanfagnou.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a **PhD student in deep learning**.
-I am passionate about many fields of artificial intelligence, such as optimization, NLP, reinforcement learning...
+I am currently a **PhD student** at LAMSADE (Université Paris Dauphine-PSL, Paris, France) under the supervision of Alexandre Allauzen.
+I am part of the MILES team which is dedicated to machine learning.

-My research is about **frugal ML**: I aim at making deep learning models more resource-efficient while maintaining their performance -- the term "resource" referring for instance to time, memory, money, carbon emissions, etc. The PhD focuses mainly on transformers applied to NLP, as they are by far the most resource-consuming models in the field (hello ChatGPT).
+My research is about **frugal machine learning**: I aim at making deep learning models more resource-efficient while maintaining their performance -- the term "resource" referring for instance to time, memory, money, carbon emissions, etc. The PhD focuses mainly on transformers applied to NLP, as they are by far the most resource-consuming models in the field (hello ChatGPT).
 This is still a very broad topic, and multiple angles of attack are considered -- from the architecture of the model to the optimization algorithm used to train it.

 ---
 <div class="tab-container">